 Many times, we get overwhelmed with all of the tasks we have set ourselves to complete by the end of the day.
 Just the simple though of getting it all done tends to take more energy than the tasks themselves.
-Once you have decided to make exercise and physical activity a priority in your life, it’s time to start developing your anti-procrastination muscle as well!
+Once you have decided to make health & fitness a priority in your life, it’s time to start developing your anti-procrastination muscle as well!
 Here are a few tips that will help you complete your tasks and reach your goals with success!

 5 Tips to Avoid Procrastination

 Sometimes, the last thing we feel like doing is completing our scheduled workouts.
 Whether it’s because we feel exhausted, moody, cranky or down, nobody ALWAYS feels motivated and excited to train.
 Most of the time, all it really takes is to START!
 Put on your running shoes, pull out your yoga mat, call up your fitness buddy, and remind yourself that once you get started, you are more likely to finish your task.
 I’m telling you, that first little baby step is the hardest part.

 Another little trick that helps me ignore all of the clutter in my mind, the hesitation and negativity, is to simply remind myself of my choices and the outcome of each one of them.
 It’s quite simple at the end, do the math, you can either skip your workout and feel regret, accumulate stress, and feel disappointed or you can CHOOSE to go for it, give it your best and visualize yourself feeling proud, happy, fulfilled and fit.
 Whoever said “I regret doing this workout” anyways?
 Even in your shittyest mood, a workout will most probably ALWAYS do you good!